'The Decision': Are both Barcelona and Griezmann regretting €120m transfer? | Goal.com

 The boost certainly couldn't have come at a better time and his joy at ending his mini-drought was obvious, with a grinning Griezmann making a point of going straight to Messi to thank his captain for the through-ball.

-“Messi’s given him an assist now, you can’t say anything,” Lenglet quipped afterwards.
+“Messi’s given him an assist now, you can’t say anything,” Clement Lenglet quipped afterwards.

 The centre-half was joking but the goal certainly provided some badly needed evidence that Griezmann can indeed thrive alongside the Argentine.